 — Harville Hendrix

-It’s easy to believe loneliness is just part of being a man, but it doesn’t have to be.
-Independence can be a male strength, but independence doesn’t equal doing everything alone.
+It’s easy to believe loneliness is just part of being a man, but it really doesn’t have to be.
+Sure, independence can be a male strength, but that doesn’t mean you have to do everything alone.

-Connection is not a soft, optional extra.
+Connection is not an optional extra.
 It’s a core part of emotional strength and emotional resilience.
 It’s what gives us resilience.
-It’s what makes life worth living.
+To put it bluntly: It’s what makes life worth living.

 “You can’t fix loneliness in a day.
 But you can start breaking the silence.”